Meet Our Management Team

 Lynn Siska, Director of Sales

-Lynn has been the Director of Sales at New England Document Systems for over 25 years.
+Lynn has been the Director of Sales at New England Document Systems since 1991.
 She is passionate about brainstorming paperless solutions and takes pride in providing the “right fit” of products and services for each company.
 She participates in project consulting, planning, and works closely with new and existing business relationships to maintain a standard of excellence.

 Bob Camire, Director of HR & Operations